PierreBeucher/novops/README.md

 environments:

   # Your development environment.
-  # Novops support multiple environments:
+  # Novops supports multiple environments:
   # you can add integ, preprod, prod...
   # with their own config.
   dev: